pmbot-io/pmbot-docs/src/data/docs/31-package-managers/03-maven.md

 ## settingsPath

 **Default:**
+- `.m2/settings.xml`
 - `~/.m2/settings.xml`
-- `.m2/settings.xml`

 Path to a maven `settings.xml` file which contains credentials for private repositories.
+We visit all locations.

 ## Environment variables